NColondres/leagueOfGoons/README.md

 ## Self host server setup

-After cloning in the repository you must have a .env in the root directory (same location as the Dockerfile) that looks like the following:
+After cloning in the repository you must save a .env file in the root directory (same location as the Dockerfile) that looks like the following:

 ```bash